patcg-individual-drafts/ipa/details/encryption.md

 own and their peers have inputs that hash correctly.

 Replicated secret sharing offers a simpler option: helpers can also calculate a running hash of shares and periodically compare that with their peers.
+Our MPC protocols use a MAC for validating certain actions (like the multiplication or reveal subprotocols), so we might even reuse those protocols for input validation.

 Interleaving of records for different helper parties in the same stream ensures that data is more tightly synchronized and might offer less risk of corruption, but it complicates the data format considerably.
-There are also very few opportunities for size savings.
-The only datum that might be shared between the parallel flows of data to each helper party is the epoch, which is small and changes only infrequently.
+There are also only limited opportunities for size savings through sharing data, and those savings are lost when the data is forwarded to other helper parties.

 ## Proposal